zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 ## **STEP 2:** Create a VCN and Subnet using VCN Wizard
-You will need a **Virtual cloud network** for further use in this OCI Data Integration LiveLab. **Oracle virtual cloud networks** (VCNs) provide customizable and private cloud networks in Oracle Cloud Infrastructure (OCI).
+You will need a **Virtual Cloud Network** (VCN) for further use in this OCI Data Integration workshop. **Oracle virtual cloud networks** provide customizable and private cloud networks in Oracle Cloud Infrastructure.

 1. From the OCI console menu, click **Networking** and then select **Virtual Cloud Networks**.
 ![](./images/oci-menu-vcn.png " ")